 - Meet all other requirements for regular admission to the School of Medicine

-For additional items required in order to matriculate, please refer to page 17 of the admission guidelines.
+For additional items required in order to matriculate, please refer to the admissions guidelines.

 Applicants must meet the minimum requirements for consideration for the regular admission program.
 The admissions committee selects Rural Medical students based on characteristics, including academic, personal, teamwork orientation, and self-motivation, that predict their abilities to become outstanding rural physicians.

-Specific Requirements to be eligible for the Rural Medicine Student Programs
+Specific Requirements to be eligible for consideration by the Rural Medicine Student Programs

 - Be a legal resident of Alabama